Consider an ion with the symbol Y³⁻ formed from a representative ... | Channels for Pearson+

 Representative Elements

-Representative elements, also known as main group elements, are found in groups 1, 2, and 13-18 of the periodic table.
-These elements typically exhibit a wide range of chemical and physical properties.
-Identifying Y as a representative element in Period 3 allows us to focus on elements like phosphorus or sulfur, which can form anions such as Y³⁻.
+Representative elements are found in groups 1, 2, and 13-18 of the periodic table and include metals, nonmetals, and metalloids.
+These elements typically exhibit predictable behavior in terms of electron configuration and bonding.
+Recognizing that Y is a representative element helps in determining its Lewis symbol and understanding its ionic characteristics.

 Recommended video: